 Table BE12.
-Taxa ation of pension savings products (funds and insurance) Subscription to pension savings products before the age of 55 Benefits paid before The accumulated capital is taxed under the personal income the age of 60 tax system.
-At the age of 60 8% of the accumulated capital is levied (excluding participation to annual earnings); The taxation is based on a theoretical return of 4.75%; The saver can continue investing and enjoy tax relief until the age of 64; The accumulated capital is no longer taxed after the 60th birthday of the beneficiary.
-Subscription to pension savings products at the age of 55 or after Benefits paid before the age of 60 Benefits paid between The accumulated capital is taxed under the personal income tax system. the age of 60 and 64 The accumulated capital is taxed at the rate of 33%.
-At the age of 65 or after (i.e. when the contract reaches its 10 th birthday) 8% of the accumulated capital is levied (excluding participation to annual earnings); The taxation is based on a theoretical return of 4.75%; To benefit from this lower taxation, the beneficiary must stay at least 10 years in the fund and make at least five contributions.
-Sources: "Assuralia", Wikifin n.be
+Taxation of pension savings products (funds and insurance)

+Subscription to pension savings products before the age of 55

+Benefits paid before the age of 60

+The accumulated capital is taxed under the personal income tax system.

+- 8% of the accumulated capital is levied (excluding participation to annual earnings); - The taxation is based on a theoretical return of 4.75%76;

+At the age of 60

+- The saver can continue investing and enjoying tax relief until the age of 64; - The accumulated capital is no longer taxed after the 60th birthday of the beneficiary.

+Subscription to pension savings products at the age of 55 or after

+Benefits paid before the age of 60

+The accumulated capital is taxed under the personal income tax system.

+Benefits paid between the age of 60 and 64

+The accumulated capital is taxed at the rate of 33%.

+At the age of 65 or after (i.e. when the contract reaches its 10th birthday)

+- 8% of the accumulated capital is levied (excluding participation to annual earnings); - The taxation is based on a theoretical return of 4.75%; - To benefit from this lower taxation, the beneficiary has to stay at least 10 years in the fund and make at least five contributions.

+Sources: "Assuralia", Wikifin.be